 If you haven't already, you must give all guns you have, as well as any gun licenses, to a member of the Police.
+Any gun licenses you have will be cancelled.

 This must be done within 24 hours of being given this Order, or earlier when a member of the Police tells you to do so.